sandoxio/sandox/README.md

 ## Usage

 Sandox allows you to develop applications in Javascript.
-Ide supports es6 modules, you can include them in your project through imports.
+Ide supports es6 modules, you can include them in your project using imports.

-The IDE already includes support for polkadot libraries that you can import and use to interact with the blockchain.
+The SanDOx IDE already supports Polkadot libraries that you can import and use to interact with a blockchain.

-The examples are fairly trivial, but they are intentionally kept simple to show the modules clearly.
+Examples are fairly trivial, but they are intentionally kept simple to show the modules clearly.
 In this example, we have the following file structure:

 ```